 Refer to the next point below about the Ezekiel Messianic Prophecy for 1 example.

 Ezekiel Messianic Prophecy

-Like mentioned just above for "name confusion", what if a translator didn't know to translate "David" or "beloved", I think this is one such instance the translators got it wrong.
+When I mentioned above under "name confusion" about what if a translator didn't know to write in English "David" or "beloved", I had this specific spot in mind.

 At Ezekiel 37:24 there is an instance where interpretation can possibly go on to alter the context, this may be a passage that the translators got it wrong from "name confusion", or may have even been encouraged to get it wrong by blind men who want to alter Messianic prophecies to either hide the Messiah from someone, or to hide the Law of YHWH from someone.

 Here is the passage with the alternate "translation";